abhy123/llm_powered_journey_planner/README.md

 # llm_powered_journey_planner
-A multi-modal AI assistant that can plan your journey, check prices, make bookings, and even generate travel images — all powered by Gradio, OpenAI-style function calling, and Ollama (LLaMA 3).
+A multi-modal AI assistant that can plan your journey, check prices, make bookings, and even generate travel images — all powered by Gradio, OpenAI APIs, and Ollama (LLaMA 3).

 **Features**
 - LLM-powered Journey Planner using Ollama